tachyons-css/tachyons/README.md

 * It should be easy to change any interface or part of an interface without breaking any existing interfaces
 * Doing one thing extremely well promotes reusability and reduces repetition
 * Documentation helps promote reusability and shared knowledge
-* Css shouldn't impede accessibility or the default functionality of Html
+* CSS shouldn't impede accessibility or the default functionality of HTML
 * You should send the smallest possible amount of code to the user

 ## Features

-* Mobile-first css architecture
+* Mobile-first CSS architecture
 * 490 accessible color combinations
 * 8px baseline grid
 * Multiple debugging utilities to reduce layout struggles